Commercial Property

 Property costs

-Commercial property can bring with it many costs that need to be budgeted for.
+Commercial real estate can bring with it many costs that need to be budgeted for.

 If investors plan on buying commercial property with a commercial mortgage, they’ll likely need to have a deposit of 20%-40%.
 The specific amount will depend on the lender and be affected by a range of circumstances, including industry experience, the business type involved, and credit history.